 Courts in Maine and in many states continue to be closed due to Covid-19.
 When they reopen, there will be a tremendous backlog.

-If you have been using Small Claims Court to sue customers who owe you money, you will have to wait months to even begin the process.
+If you have been using Small Claims Court to sue customers who owe you money, you will have to wait months (or years!) to get a hearing.
 And remember, the Court simply awards a judgment that you have to collect yourself, which will mean even more delay.

 The good news is that there are alternatives to Small Claims Court.

 Settlement: If your customer admits to owing you but does not have the funds the entire balance, consider settling for a smaller amount.
 We recommend lump sum settlements whenever possible to avoid a drawn out string of payments.
 A small discount can save time and infuse cash into your business.

 Payment Plans: If cash flow is an issue for your customer, they will not be able to pay in a lump sum and a well structured and documented payment plan can be a good option.
 Require a deposit to begin the plan.
 Make sure the plan is in writing and signed by the customer.

 Promissory Note: Perhaps your customer is going through a rough patch but is certain to have funds to pay you in the future.
 A promissory note is a written promise to pay you on a certain date.
 The note must be specific in terms of the amount of payment, method, date, finance charges and so forth.

 Set up an in-house collection agency: You will be amazed how much money you will be able to bring in if you set up a system and use it consistently.
 Draft a series of collection letters of increasing urgency.
 Provide your staff with scripts for collection calls.
 Meet weekly to review progress.